-The current capital of the Italian province of Venice and the Veneto region is located on about 120 small islands in the Laguna Veneta.
-It is built on piles and has 160 canals with 400 bridges.
-Already in the 8th century Venice was a naval power.
+Today's capital of the Italian province of Venice and the Veneto region is situated on around 120 small islands in the Laguna Veneta.
+It is built on stilts and has 160 canals with 400 bridges.
+Venice was already a maritime power in the 8th century.
 The independent city republic was formed in the 11th century under the leadership of the Doges.
-Around 1000 Venice began to subjugate the coasts of Istria and Dalmatia (today's Croatia) and during the Crusades a colonial empire developed in the Balkans as far as Asia Minor.
-In 1203 Constantinople was conquered and the Byzantine Empire was destroyed.
-Among others, the island of Crete and today's Lebanon came into temporary possession.
-For more than 400 years between 1386 and 1797, many Ionian islands on the west coast of Greece were ruled.
-Towards the end of the 15th century, Cyprus was gained, which belonged to Venice until 1571.
-Twice in history, the famous port city of Monemvasia on the Peloponnese peninsula was also under the rule of the city-state for a long time.
+Around 1000, Venice began to subjugate the coasts of Istria and Dalmatia (present-day Croatia), and during the Crusades a colonial empire developed in the Balkans as far as Asia Minor.
+In 1203, Constantinople was conquered and the Byzantine Empire destroyed.
+Among other things, the island of Crete and what is now Lebanon came into temporary possession.
+For over 400 years, many Ionian islands on the west coast of Greece were dominated between 1386 and 1797.
+Towards the end of the 15th century, Cyprus was added, which belonged to Venice until 1571.
+Twice in the course of history, the famous port city of Monemvasia on the Peloponnese peninsula was also under the rule of the city-state for a longer period.